skywind3000/vim-keysound/README.md

-# vim-keysound
+# What is it ?

-Play typewriter sound in Vim when you are typing
+This plugin can play typewriter sound in Vim when you are typing a letter.

 # Installation